Best oil-filled radiator 2024: Effective options for keeping rooms warm

 Price when reviewed: £32 | Check price at Amazon

-- Great for: Small rooms, portability
+- Great for… small rooms, portability

-- Not so great for: Larger spaces, adjustment options
+- Not so great for… larger spaces, adjustment options

 If you’re after an affordable, portable oil-filled radiator, look no further.
 Warmlite’s device is light enough to be carried from room to room using its built-in handle and compact enough to fit in most home offices, small bedrooms and even caravans.

-Its output is stated at a meagre 650W but that’s enough to generate a respectable maximum temperature of 105oC and there’s overheat protection to prevent the oil from getting too hot when the radiator is in use.
+Its output is stated at a meagre 650W but that’s enough to generate a respectable maximum temperature of 105°C and there’s overheat protection to prevent the oil from getting too hot when the radiator is in use.
 Controlling the unit couldn’t be simpler – it’s turned on via a big red on/off switch and output is adjusted using a thermostat ranging from low to high.

 There’s nothing in the way of additional features, which is understandable given the price, and the limited output means the Warmlite will struggle to make an impact in larger rooms.
 But if your budget and the space you’re looking to heat are tight, it fits the bill perfectly.